Jalan Padang Besar–Bukit Kuan Choh

-Jalan Padang Besar–Bukit Kuan Choh, Federal Route 250 (formerly Perlis State Route 127), is a federal road in Perlis, Malaysia.
-The roads is used by the Border Regiment (Rejimen Pengurusan Sempadan) of the Malaysian Army as a border road of the Malaysia-Thailand border.
+Jalan Padang Besar–Bukit Kuan Choh, (formerly assigned as Federal Route 250 and Perlis State Route R127), is an institutional federal road in Perlis, Malaysia.
+The road is used by the Border Regiment (Rejimen Pengurusan Sempadan) of the Malaysian Army as a border road of the Malaysia-Thailand border.

+The Federal Route 250 now taken over by Bukit Payung–Telemung Highway.